chillmnn/Tools/Misc/EventViewer.md

 * Provides help on specific command `wevtutil COMMAND /?`
 * Displays number of logs on the host `wevtutil.exe el | Measure-Object`
 * Gets all the event logs, using the wildcard asterick to display information about each log `Get-WinEvent -ListLog *`
 * Examples retreives all providers that write to Applications log `(Get-WinEvent -ListLog Application).ProviderNames`
+* Gets list of providers with names that include a specific string in the provider's name `Get-WinEvent -ListProvider *Policy*`